-You should also consider the number of hours involved in a student's study programme when deciding if a pro-rata payment is more appropriate.
+You should also consider the number of hours involved in a student's study programme.
 A student studying for around 16 hours a week is likely to have greater costs than a student studying for 4 hours a week, for example.
-We do recognise that some study programme costs may be 'fixed' in nature, for example, course equipment costs.
+We do recognise, however, that some study programme costs may be 'fixed' in nature, for example, course equipment costs.

-4.6 Young people eligible for a bursary for vulnerable groups who do not require bursary funding
+3.6 Young people eligible for a bursary for vulnerable groups who do not require bursary funding

-In some cases, a young person might meet the eligibility criteria for a bursary for vulnerable groups, but their financial needs are already met and/or they have no relevant costs.
+In some cases, a young person might meet the eligibility criteria for a bursary for vulnerable groups, but their participation costs are already met, or they have no relevant costs.